Home

 At this price compromises are required.

-For under $300, you are not finding a military-spec explosive- sniffing electronic nose included.
+For under $300, you are not finding a military-spec explosive-sniffing electronic nose included.

 The Winix 9500 will definitely detect strong odors in its immediate vicinity, but many users note that lingering distant odors may get missed.

 One user reports a quick response to burnt bacon in the kitchen while their Winix sat in another room.
-But smokers have reported delays up to two minutes in detecting a lit cigarette from across the room.

 Other reviewers say that the auto mode doesn't activate higher speeds often enough, that the pre-filter screen is too clean when checked after a month.